Define your objective and your target

 Rodz email practices

-- 35 to 50 emails per day per sending account, never more.
-Beyond that, spam filters kick in.
+- 35 to 50 emails per day per sending account, no more.
+Beyond that threshold, spam filters start to apply.

 - No open or click tracking.
-Tracking pixels degrade deliverability and skew metrics.
-The only metric tracked is the positive reply rate.
+Tracking pixels hurt deliverability and distort metrics.
+The only number that matters is the positive reply rate.

 - One email per signal, sent within 48 hours.
-No follow-up sequence: if the signal is right, the message is enough.
+No follow-up sequence.
+If the signal is right and the message fits the context, one email is enough.

-This discipline maintains deliverability rates above 95% and reply rates significantly above market average.
+This discipline keeps deliverability above 95% and reply rates well above market average.

 Frequently Asked Questions